urbit/developers.urbit.org/content/reference/arvo/clay/tasks.md

 A group is called a `crew` and is just a `set` of ships with a `@ta` name.

-The permissions for each file or directory are a pair of `dict:clay` where the head is read permissions and the tail is write permissions.
+The permissions for each file or directory are a pair of `dict` where the head is read permissions and the tail is write permissions.

-A `dict:clay` is this structure:
+A `dict` is this structure:

 ```hoon
 +$  dict  [src=path rul=real]  ::  effective permission